hackingmaterials/rocketsled/docs_rst/index.rst

 If you answered yes to these three questions, *keep reading!*

-**rocketsled** is a framework which can *automatically* improve the results of your complex, high-throughput tasks using optimization.
+**rocketsled** is an optimization framework which can *automatically* improve the results of your complex, high-throughput tasks using previous results.
-Furthermore, it is designed to be as extensible as possible across many computer architectures, optimization schemes, and problem specifications.
+It is designed to be as extensible as possible across many computer architectures, optimization schemes, and problem specifications.